Jump to Section

 There’s over 89,000 Google searches in 1 second.
 That’s over 89,000 consumers searching and shopping every second.
 That number only gets higher every year, creating a lot of opportunity for your property management company to improve your digital marketing strategy and SEO efforts.

-SEO is not a task that can be completed once and forgotten about, it is ongoing and needs to be looked at consistently to make sure your efforts are being used efficiently and getting results.
+SEO is not a task that can be completed once and forgotten about.
+It is ongoing and needs to be checked consistently to make sure your efforts are being used efficiently and getting the results needed.
 Ryan Cox, Digital Marketing Manager at J.C.
 Hart Company, advice to any property looking to improve their digital marketing is “No. 1, even if you have to hire outside to do so, do a comprehensive online customer audit of your residents and potential residents.
 Men lie, women lie, numbers don’t.”

 Cox emphasizes that property management companies need to take a closer, more analytical look, at their consumer’s online purchasing habits as well as their likes and dislikes.
 “Just because you have a budget, doesn’t mean you’re spending it effectively,” he explains.